The Student Services Team (SST) is a group of professional

 Ollie Henaway is the CEC at Ayr State High School.
 Her role includes direct support and contact of indigenous students and their families.
-Additional dimensions of this role are in developing relationships between the aboriginal and Torres Strait Islander communities and the broader school community through parent meetings, support students and families in school attendance and support and co-ordination for Embedding Aboriginal and Torres Strait Islander Perspectives (EATSIPS).
+Additional dimensions of this role include her promotion of the "Artie" program (an initiative focussing on closing the gap around indigenous attenance).
+Also developing relationships between the Aboriginal and Torres Strait Islander communities and the broader school community through parent/carer meetings, supporting students and families in school attendance and support and co-ordination for Embedding Aboriginal and Torres Strait Islander Perspectives (EATSIPS).
 Appointments can be made through the school office or by contacting the CEC directly.

 Our School Chaplain is Scott McLean and the key focus of the chaplaincy service is to assists in areas of general wellbeing, welfare and support.
-This happens through involvement with the schools social skilling program for all students in years 7 and 8, through focussed intervention offered through programs like “tunnel and light”.
+This happens through involvement with the schools social skilling program for all students in Years 7 and 8, through focussed intervention offered through programs like “Tunnel and Light”.
 Chappy is also supports students who self-report to Student Support Services in collaboration with the other team members.
-He is also involved in Chappy’s Breakky Club (with the organiser Mr Rod Williams), and is involved with training one of the school football teams.
+He is also involved in Chappy’s Brekky Club (with the organiser Mrs Claire Brock), and is involved with training one of the school football teams.
 Students are also able to seek support and guidance for spiritual issues from the Chaplain.

-School Chaplains are provided through SU (Scripture Union) with funding from the Federal Government, Community support including the local council and fundraising through the local chaplaincy committee as well as the P&C.
+School Chaplains are provided through SU (Scripture Union) with funding from the Federal Government, Community support including the local council and fundraising through the local chaplaincy committee as well as the P&C Association.

 Behaviour Support Teacher